 As an aside to keeping your caravan cool during the summer months, remember to bear in mind your pets and their health too.
 The inside of a closed up static caravan can reach extremes of heat, similar to a closed car in the summer sun, and under no circumstances should you lock in or leave alone your dog or cat in the caravan.
 Always ensure that they have an adequate supply of cool water, placed in a shady area.

-Keep lights, computers, televisions and other appliances switched off as much as possible as they generate heat.
-Also consider how often you need to use hair-dryers and other hair appliances since not using them will keep you cooler.
+Keep lights, laptops, televisions and other appliances switched off as much as possible as they generate heat.
+Also, consider how often you need to use hair-dryers and other hair appliances since not using them will keep you cooler.

 We can never predict how long the English summer and the heat-wave will last but make the most of these hints and tips and enjoy a fantastic relaxing time on your caravan break in North Wales.